Self-psychology can help lift your depression by treating the underlying cause.

 But for people with Complex PTSD, Personality Disorders (such as NPD and BPD) and others struggling with identity, self-psychology can be a life-saver.

-Self-psychology is a way of practicing that developed out of psychoanalysis in the 1940s.
+Self-psychology is a way of practicing that developed from psychoanalysis in the 1940s.

 It was created out of a desire to see how empathy could heal people with many different and long-standing problems.
 “Empathic attunement” is the major tool of self-psychology and it means that the therapist “tunes into” the client and tries to understand what they are feeling, but not in an intellectual way.